ryanlevee/django-vue-sql/README.md

 Play2Learn Platform
 ==================

 This repository contains the source code for the Play2Learn platform, a full-stack web application built using Python and JavaScript with Django and Vue.js.
 This was the main project I completed while in the Full Stack Software Development program at Loyola Marymount University.
+It demonstrates a scalable, seamless integration between multiple frameworks and languages.

 Table of Contents
 -----------------